 Lacy M. Smith who shot and killed Polk Grimes at Jolly a few days ago, was tried before S. W. Wolcott and Esq.
 Smith and committed to await the action of the Grand Jury.
 He was placed in the custody of two men and started for Neosho, but since then nothing has been heard from either prisoner or guards.
 The papers in the case were left by some one at Graves & Co.'s on Saturday.

-This is the first use of the place name "Jolly" that I have seen.
 James P. Grimes is buried in the Grimes cemetery near Jolly.
 The tombstone says he died February 1, 1870, age 25 years, 2 months, 8 days.
 He was the son of William Grimes and Sarah England, who settled in Newton County in 1857.
 Sources: Larry A. James, Pioneers of the Six Bulls, Volume 2, page 23.
 Biographical Appendix, Goodspeed's History of Newton County Missouri, pages 360-361 (1888).
 The name "Jolly" was probably a shorthand for Jollification from the time the town was named.
 I have found it in print as early as an 1866 gazetteer.

 This site created by Bob Banks.
 Comments, corrections and suggestions are welcome.